AllenWrenches/dotfiles/README.md

 On a fresh OSX install, running git will prompt to download and install XCode Command Line Tools.

-After XCode Command Line Tools is installed, re-run the git clone command.
+After XCode Command Line Tools are installed, re-run the git clone command.

 To copy the dotfiles to your home directory, `cd` into your local `dotfiles` repository and then: